-Because different composting technologies utilize varying levels of operational controls, it is to be expected that emissions of both CH4 and N2O will vary depending on the technology used, as well as the various process controls utilized at the project facility.
-The project composting facility may use one or more of the classes of compost technologies described in Table A.1 in Appendix A, or may use hybrid systems that incorporate components from more than one composting class.
+Because different composting technologies utilize varying levels of operational controls, it is to be expected that emissions of both CH_4 and N_2O will vary depending on the technology used, as well as the various process controls utilized at the project facility/facilities.
+The project composting operation may use one or more of the classes of compost technologies described in Table A.1 in Appendix A, or may use hybrid systems that incorporate components from more than one composting class.
 The composting systems are grouped into two main categories for quantifying GHG emissions: turned (non-forced aeration) systems, and forced aeration systems.
-Should a composting facility utilize more than one category of composting technology on-site, the project must quantify the emissions from each category based on the amount of eligible waste composted by each system.
+Should a composting operation utilize more than one category of composting technology, the project must quantify the emissions from each category based on the amount of eligible waste composted by each system.
 All composting projects must quantify the emissions for each reporting period in accordance with Section 5.2.2.1 and Section 5.2.2.2, respectively.

-5.2.2.1 CH4 Emissions from the Composting Treatment System
+5.2.2.1 Methane Emissions from the Composting Treatment System

-CH4 emission factors are selected based on the site-specific composting technologies and controls implemented and monitored at the project facility to reflect the fact that some composting systems have a lower risk of emitting CH4 to the atmosphere.
+CH4 emission factors are selected based on the site-specific composting technologies and controls implemented and monitored at the project facility/facilities to reflect the fact that some composting systems have a lower risk of emitting CH4 to the atmosphere.

-Projects must use Equation 5.8 to calculate the project CH_4 emissions from the composting of all eligible food and soiled paper waste at the project facility.
-Projects must use the emission factor in Table 5.2 corresponding to the category of composting technology implemented and monitored at the facility.
+Projects must use Equation 5.10 to calculate the project CH4 emissions from the composting of all eligible food and soiled paper waste at the project facility/facilities.

+Project developers must use the emission factor in Table 5.2 corresponding to the category of composting technology implemented and monitored at the facility/facilities.